resolvetosavelives/benchmarks/config/terraform/README.md

 ## After Provisioning DevOps, Action is Required

-After Azure DevOps resources have been provisioned via Terraform/AzureRM, Approval must be granted for the Service Connection for Azure Devops to access the Azure Container Registry, even when created/managed via terraform.
+After Azure DevOps is provisioned via Terraform, approval must be granted for the Service Connection for Azure Devops to access the Azure Container Registry.

+Go to the Azure Devops project portal https://dev.azure.com and view the pipeline.
+You should see a message on the page that says that the pipeline cannot run until you click this button to approve the Service Connection.

 There may be a non-interactive way to do this but I have not found one so far.
-To do this, go to the Azure Devops project portal https://dev.azure.com and view the pipeline and you should see a message on the page that says that the pipeline cannot run until you click this button to approve the
-Service Connection.
+To do this,

+## .env Setup Instructions for a new Azure subscription

+Copy the sample .env from config/terraform/.env.sample to config/terraform/.env.name

+Follow instructions in the .env.sample.

 ### Dealing with Terraform-Generated Secret Values